scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 #### Formatting

-The default formatting for AS numbers in SCION is very similar to IPv6 (see {{RFC5952}}).
+The default formatting for AS numbers in SCION is derived from the IPv6 addresses notation (see {{RFC5952}}).
 It uses a 16-bit colon-separated lower-case hex encoding with leading 0's omitted: `0:0:0` to `ffff:ffff:ffff`.

-In SCION, the following rules apply:
+In SCION, the following modifications apply:

 - The `::` zero-compression feature of IPv6 is NOT allowed.
 The feature has very limited use in a 48-bit address space and would only add more complexity.
-- For historical reasons, SCION AS numbers in the lower 32 bit range may be represented as decimal for human consumption.
-For example, if a program receives the AS number `0:1:f`, it may display the number as "65551".
+- For historical reasons, SCION AS numbers in the lower 32 bit range MAY be represented as decimal for human consumption.
+For example, if a program receives the AS number `0:1:f`, it MAY display the number as "65551".
+Such a decimal representation SHOULD be accepted while processing human input.
-- A range of AS numbers can be shortened with a notation similar to the one used for CIDR IP ranges ({{RFC4632}}).
-For example, the range of the lowest 32-bit AS numbers (0-4294967295) can be represented as `0:0:0/16`.
+- A range of AS numbers MUST be represented either in traditional range notation or, when possible, with the notation used for CIDR IP ranges ({{RFC4632}}).
+For example, the range of the lowest 32-bit AS numbers MUST be represented as one of:
+  - (0-4294967295)
+  - (`0:0:0`-`0:ffff:ffff`)
+  - `0:0:0/16`

 The next table gives an overview of the AS number allocation.